giuuusepeda/Sleep_Apnea/2_BaselineModel/README.md

 ## Next Steps

-While the baseline CNN is capable of detecting coarse apnea patterns, its performance is limited by the lack of explicit long-range temporal modeling.
-The next phase focuses on improving event coherence and boundary localization by introducing:
-- Temporal aggregation across full nights
+While the baseline CNN provides a reasonable starting point, performance remains highly sensitive to thresholding and post-processing choices due to the limited dataset size and strong inter-subject variability.

+A key limitation is the uneven distribution of apnea events across individuals, with some nights containing very few events and others being heavily affected.
+This variability makes single train/validation splits unstable and prone to overfitting specific subjects.

+To address this, future iterations will explore **subject-wise K-fold (Z-fold) cross-validation**, where different subsets of nights are alternately used for validation while preserving subject independence.
+This strategy enables:
+- More robust hyperparameter tuning (thresholds, post-processing, and model capacity)
+- Reduced variance in validation performance estimates
+- Better generalization across subjects with different apnea burdens

+Additional planned improvements include:
-- Recurrent layers (GRU/LSTM) on top of frozen CNN features
+- Freezing the CNN feature extractor and training recurrent layers (GRU/LSTM) on top of full-night sequences
-- Improved loss functions and smoothing strategies aligned with event-level evaluation
+- Explicit modeling of long-range temporal dependencies across windows
+- Further refinement of event-level post-processing to balance sensitivity and specificity across subjects

 This baseline serves as a reference point for evaluating more advanced architectures in the **Model Definition and Evaluation** phase.